valouz23/hero-slayer-game/tests.md

 Cas passants :
   - should construct a hero when parameters given are of the right type *entity parameters and a strictly positive integer for the gold*
+  - should throw an error when the given argument for gold is not a strictly positive integer

 Cas d'erreur :
   -